 Mike: How was the comfort…the ride, the wetness/dryness etc?

 Louis: Fine when the waves were 2ft or under, but got pretty wet in the rough stuff we were out in* (see below)

 Perhaps the forebeam fairing apex could to be raised a bit and the forward part of the rubrail shaped differently.
 I also think this issue can be fixed with fairings extended to near the bow of the vaka—as shown as an option on the original plans—but we had no time to fit them.

 Since this time, the missing canvas spray deflectors were fitted at the bow, and made all the difference, with the boat MUCH drier.

 *The W17 was the only boat under 21' to race in these conditions—therefore the smallest by a wide margin, over 20%.
 Many onlookers were surprised as to how well it handled the conditions.

 Mike: Any slamming etc?

 Louis: Again, not normally, but quite a lot of it in the rough stuff.

 Designers Comment: The builder of this first boat missed the fact that the bottom panel up forward is to be brought to a small VEE.
 Since then, the plans have been clarified to make sure it's not missed again.
 This will certainly lower any slamming, though if a flat bottom is allowed to totally exit the water in rough conditions, it's to be expected that some impact will be felt on re-entry.
-This happens only rarely though.
+This happens only rarely though and the width of the flat sole is very low.

 Mike: How was the self draining cockpit?